» Artist FAQ

 See below for further guidelines on our technical standards.

 Size matters!
-Although we accept images as small as 6 Megapixels, images stand a much better chance of being accepted if they are of higher resolution.
-Eight megapixels or higher is preferred.
+Although we accept images as small as 6.3 Megapixels, images stand a much better chance of being accepted if they are of higher resolution.
+12 megapixels or higher is preferred.
 JPEG compression

 Higher resolution images have a much wider range of applications and consequently better chances of becoming bestsellers.
-For pictures that are to be reproduced in print for example, a 6MP (approximately 17 mb uncompressed) file can be reproduced in a magazine up to a maximum size of 10x6.7" (about 25x17cm) without loss of quality at the typical offset print resolution of 300ppi.
+For pictures that are to be reproduced in print for example, a 6MP file (3000 x 2000 pixels) can be reproduced in a magazine up to a maximum size of 10x6.7" (about 25x17cm) without loss of quality at the typical offset print resolution of 300ppi.
 A 12MP (approximately 36 mb uncompressed) file could be printed up to 15x9.5" (about 38x24cm) with no loss of quality and a 20MP (approximately 60 mb uncompressed) file up to 18.7x12" (about 47.4x30cm)!

 Megapixels are calculated by multiplying height and width in pixels, then dividing by a million.
 For example, in the scenario above, an image with dimensions of 2784 x 1856 pixels has a total of 5167104 pixels (or 5.17 Megapixels).

-The minimum resolution recommended for stock images is 300 dpi.
+The output resolution recommended for stock images is 300 dpi.
 Please check your camera and software settings to ensure that 300 dpi is being output wherever possible.
+We recommend using Adobe RGB color profiles.

 Always use the highest resolution setting available on your camera, We strongly recommend shooting in RAW format.
 If shooting JPEG images (rather than RAW) use the highest quality selection (least compression).
 The more compressed an image is, the more of the data captured by the sensor is being lost when the file is processed and saved to the memory card.
 Interpolation (or up-sampling)